 I graduated from high school in 2017, and I am currently working towards my B.S. in Environmental Science and a B.A. in Government at UT Austin.
 I am primarily focused in studying environmental policy and water resources.
-After graduating in 2021, I would like to attend graduate school to study public policy and energy/earth resources.
-After graduate school, I want to work in local government advocating for the environment!
+After graduating in 2021, I would like to attend law school to continue my education in environmental policy and natural resources.
+After law school, I want to work in local government advocating for the environment!

 Growing up I was a apart of an organization where I went camping at different state parks across Texas with my family.
 This is where my love for nature truely began.
 From that moment on, I have always been passionate for being outdoors, but I never considered it as a career path until high school.

 Like so many other high school students, I had not put much thought into deciding a college major.
 For most of my life I thought I wanted to become a lawyer.
 It wasn't until my senior year when I took an elective class called AP Environmental Science that ultimately made me want to become a scientist and policymaker.
 This is when I chose to combine my two passions.

 Since applying to the EVS program at UT I have had the chance to travel Texas and study rocks, aquifers, gardens and so much more!
 I know I choose the right career path for me since I have loved each of my courses throughout my time at UT.